AdobeDocs/commerce-knowledge-base.en/help/faq/general/billing-faq-for-adobe-commerce.md

 1. Delete the old card/account by clicking **Delete Card** to the right of the card.
 Only payment methods that are not set as the default can be deleted.

->![info]
+>[!NOTE]
 >
->Note: If you are an autopay merchant, kindly follow the autopay set up instructions listed above to connect your new card to the appropriate subscription.
+>If you are an autopay merchant, kindly follow the autopay set up instructions listed above to connect your new card to the appropriate subscription.

 **Q:** I have a card set up for autopay, but it has expired.
 How can I add a new autopay credit card?<br>
 **A:** To add a new card, please go through the autopay set-up steps listed above.
 These steps for work for first-time setup and for adding new cards.